About Oxbow Associates, Inc.

 He continues to work on independent research on the evolutionary biology and ecology of amphibians and reptiles in New England.
 His research interests are broad, but include life history plasticity and population biology of amphibians, ecology of freshwater turtles, ecology of snakes, and the functional ecology of larval caddisflies in ephemeral ponds.

 He earned his Bachelor’s Degree in Biology with a focus in Ecology at Providence College.
-During his time as an undergraduate he assisted in a research project responsible for quantifying the effects of temperature and prey availability on the population of comb jellyfish (Mnemiopsis leidyi), in Narragansett Bay, RI.
-After graduating he worked with the Barbados Sea Turtle Project helping to gather scientific data on the nesting success of the critically endangered Hawksbill Sea Turtle (Eretmochelys imbricata).
+After graduating he worked with the Barbados Sea Turtle Project helping to gather scientific data on the nesting success of the critically endangered hawksbill sea turtle (Eretmochelys imbricata).

-Early in 2016 he completed Pennsylvania State University’s Postbaccalaureate Certificate in Geographic Information Systems (GIS), with coursework in database management, and programming using Python within ArcGIS.
+Early in 2016 he completed Pennsylvania State University’s Post-Baccalaureate Certificate in Geographic Information Systems (GIS), with coursework in database management, and programming using Python within ArcGIS.
+He is skilled in data interpretation and presentation, and can produce highly-detailed mapping figures and plans using ArcGIS, to evaluate development feasibility studies, or accompany reports and permit applications.

 Kyle Cormier, Environmental Scientist II